Estimated reading time: 3 minutes

 Gravenstein apples on the ground in a heatwave

-So imagine our massive disappointment when we went to pick some delicious new-season’s apples, and instead found quite a lot of apples on the ground and many of them browned off inside.
+So it’s massively disappointing if you go to pick some delicious new-season apples at this stage, and instead find quite a lot of apples on the ground and many of them browned off inside.

-Any time this has happened, the most likely culprit has been a heat wave — something we seem to be getting more of here in central Victoria.
+Any time this has happened to us, the most likely culprit has been a heat wave — something we seem to be getting more of here in central Victoria.

 This is what they should look like in a good year…